All-terrain vehicles (ATVs) or side by sides (SXS) are great machines that can go in rugged areas and give you heart-pumping experiences for riders.

 What To Do If Your ATV Is Overheating

-If your ATV is overheating, it is important to take quick action to prevent any more damage.
+If your quad is overheating, it is important to take quick action to prevent any more damage.
 Here are the steps you should follow:

 - Turn the engine off.

-- Allow the ATV to cool off for 15 minutes or more.
+- Allow it to cool off for 15 minutes or more.

-- Check coolant levels after the ATV has cooled down.
+- Check coolant levels after it has cooled down.

 - Look for damage that may cause it to overheat, like mud on the radiator or damage radiator.